dmbarbour/glas/docs/GlasDesign.md

 ### Lists, Arrays, Queues, Binaries

-Sequential structure is usually encoded as a list.
-A list is represented as a binary tree where the left nodes are elements and the right nodes form the spine of the tree, terminating with a leaf node.
+Sequential structure in glas is usually encoded as a list.
+A list is as a binary tree where every left node is an element and every right node is a remaining list, and the empty list is a simple leaf node.

         type List a = (a * List a) | ()